The bedroom is just as important as any other room in the house from a green living standpoint.

 Fill a couple of hot water bottles and place them under the duvet before going to bed.
 It is cheap, highly effective, and cozy, too!

-- Closing curtains, and using thicker lined curtains will also save on lost heat.
+- Closing curtains, and using thicker lined curtains will also save on lost heat in an Environmentally-friendly bedroom

 - Try putting foil behind your radiator to reflect heat away from the walls and back into the room.